cs-ed/edtech-plan-msrobertsGHS/README.md

 Gladstone High School is part of the East San Gabriel Valley SELPA (Special Education Local Plan Area).
 Our district provides services for students with visual impairments.
 Students with visual or print-based learning may still participate with text readers, however most programming languages have limited or no accessibility for text readers.

 Evolving Course Contexts
-The rapidly growing push for Computer Science Education in K-12 education is relatively new.
-The AP CS Principles course is the newest of the of the AP classes for students interested in computer science.
+The rapidly growing push for computer science education in K-12 education is relatively new.
+The AP CS -Principles course is the newest of the of the AP classes for students interested in computer science.
 It was introduced in 2016 and was the largest course launch in AP Program history.
-It is currently the fastest- growing AP class.
+It is currently the fastest growing AP class.
 Because AP Computer Science takes a more creative, hands-on approach it appeals to a more diverse set of students.

-In 2019 the College Board announced changes to modify several aspects of the course.
-In 2020 the CS Principles course had revisions to it’s conceptual framework and assessments.
-It is likely that more revisions will evolve as the College Board incorporated feedback from K-12 and higher ed on ways to improve and update the course.
-In addition, the field of computer science itself is rapidly changing which could also lead to changes in the curriculum and assessment.
+In 2019 the College Board announced changes to modify several aspects of the course and assessment.
+In 2020 rolled out an updated CS Principles course with revisions to its conceptual framework and assessments.
+It is likely that more revisions will evolve as the College Board incorporates feedback from K-12 and higher ed.
+In addition, the field of computer science itself is rapidly changing which could lead to changes in the curriculum and assessment.

 Contingency Plans
-Distance Learning

-Connectivity
+If Gladstone High School transitions distance learning, the class would revert to Tynker’s remote learning curriculum for the AP CS-Principles course.
+Tynker’s College Board curriculum was created during the COVID-19 pandemic.
+Tynker led an initiative to create a well-designed online learning platform for remote learning.
+97% of teachers said Tynker met/exceed expectations as a hybrid learning platform.
+Tynker offered free licenses during the COVID-19 pandemic.
+The teacher is assuming Tynker would do the same.
+If Tynker did not provide free licenses, the teacher would ask the district to fund licenses for the students to access the remote curriculum.

 ### Sources